 - World Rules: established during the early 90’s used by the WEPF, World Rules introduced the ‘must hit a cushion’ after contact with the object ball rule which is now often standard practice.
 Deliberate fouls are legal, 2 shots carry and no combination shots.

-This 8 Ball Pool Dictionary remains open for edits as I’m sure to have missed some from the list.
-If there are any you want adding in let me know.
+This 8 Ball Pool Dictionary remains open for edits so if there are any terms you want adding in let me know.

 Hope this helps,